Liminova/liminova.github.io/drafts/idekctf-2024-rev-game.md

 ## Playing the game normally

 Since you just need to reach a high enough score, we can play the game normally and reach it.
-But then why are you read this?
+But then why are you reading this?
 So...

 ## Playing the game abnormally

-By examining tha challenge files, we see a `spritesheet.json` file, which is suspicious to say the least.
+By examining the challenge files, we see a `spritesheet.json` file, which is suspicious to say the least.
 So let's open that.

 ```json